-Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x х Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
+No special-status species or other potentially sensitive biological resources were observed.
+The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.
+BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
 No Monarch butterfly overwintering sites have been observed on the Project to date.
 BIO-1j: Avoid nesting birds and bats during vegetation maintenance. x Upcoming To be completed during Project operation.
-BIO-2: Implement serpentine bunchgrass avoidance and revegetation measures. х x x Complete Not applicable.
+BIO-2: Implement serpentine bunchgrass avoidance and revegetation measures. x x x Complete Not applicable.
 Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect serpentine bunchgrass.
 This measure is no longer needed.
 BIO-3: Avoid or compensate for impacts on wetlands and waters. x x x Complete The JPB has compensated for unavoidable wetland impacts by purchasing adequate credits from a wetlands mitigation bank approved by USACE and SFRWQCB.

-BIO-5: Implement Tree Avoidance, Minimization, and Replacement Plan. x X x Ongoing Tree removal and pruning activities were initiated in August 2017 under the guidance of the BBI Arborist, and in accordance with the Tree Avoidance, Minimization, and Replacement Plan.
+Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-5: Implement Tree Avoidance, Minimization, and Replacement Plan. x x x Ongoing Tree removal and pruning activities were initiated in August 2017 under the guidance of the BBI Arborist, and in accordance with the Tree Avoidance, Minimization, and Replacement Plan.
 Tree Removal and Pruning status is provided to the JPB on a regular basis.
 BIO-6: Pay Santa Clara Valley Habitat Plan land cover fee (if necessary). x Complete Not applicable.
 The SCVHP does not apply to the Project because TPS2, Option 1 was not selected and OCS does not extend to Communication Hill.
 This measure is not needed.
+CUL-1a: Evaluate and minimize impacts on structural integrity of historic tunnels. x Upcoming To be implemented prior to construction in tunnels.
+CUL-1b: Minimize impacts on historic decorative tunnel material. x Upcoming To be implemented prior to construction in tunnels.
+Historic American Engineering Record (HAER) documentation was completed in October 2018, pursuant to this measure.
+CUL-1c: Install project facilities in a way that minimizes impacts on historic tunnel interiors. x Upcoming To be implemented prior to construction in tunnels.